titarenkoeleonora/auto-test-runner/README.md

 - [x] App testing with Jest and react-testing-library allows testing the app from a user side and accessibility
 - [x] Style-components to separate business logic from rendering logic
 - [x] App deployed to Vercel
-- [x] ESlint and prettier for automatic code formatting and matching it to best practices and code style
+- [x] ESlint and prettier for automatic code formatting and matching it to best practices and code style.
+Folder .vscode contains the necessary settings for IDE
 - [x] Responsive layout

-- [x] Some comments during the code with potential improvements (can find by word "IMPROVEMENT")
+Potential improvements :

+- [x] The array of received tests is adapted and extended using the adapter pattern.
+The information about passing the tests is recorded.
+As a result, the array is ready for adding sorting, filtering and other functions
+- [x] Using react-context/redux/other libraries to avoid props drilling and rerendering the application

 ## Install